erickcastelli/phasex/README.md

 Phasex will perform 10 iterations, i.e., 10 steps of 20 parallel runs and haplotype comparison.
 You can modify this using "iterations=" and "replicates=".

-After the final iteration (in this case, the 10th interation), phasex will output the final haplotypes, considering only samples in which the same haplotype was inferred in at least 70% of the replicates in the final run.
+After the final iteration (in this case, the 10th iteration), phasex will output the final haplotypes, considering only samples in which the same haplotype was inferred in at least 70% of the replicates in the final run.
 You can modify this using "select=".

 Option scheme is used by Shapeit4.
 By default, this scheme is 15b,1p,1b,1p,1b,1p,1b,1p,1b,1p,1b,1p,15m. you can modify this using scheme="10b,1p,1b,1p,1b,1p,1b,1p,10m".